basillicus/fhiaims-tk/README.md

 # Traincraft Toolkit

-Set of independent python scripts to facilitate simple but frequent tasks you may need to perform while working with electronic structure calculation files
+Set of independent python scripts to facilitate simple but frequent tasks you may need to perform while working with electronic structure calculation files.

-I've just started working with FHI-AIMS and probably this tools already exist somewhere else, or you do it in a different and probably more efficient way.
+These little scripts perform operations that may be needed when manipulating molecular geometries, inverconverting formats or handling keywords/units between different codes.

-At the moment there are no many tools, I guess I will keep adding them as long as I keep needing them and can not find them.
+This is a complement to the code Traincraft, for the generation of datasets for traininf Machine Learning Interatomic Potentials.

 It uses ASE as external dependency, which depends on numpy, and some scripts need scikit-learn

 ## Configure